310mc/https-310mc.github.io-tl/source/_posts/feature_scout/me_the_sea_and_everyone_with_me.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-yes~ i’m so happy to get the okay from you…♪
+yes~ i am so happy to get the [okay] from you…♪

-…“you could’ve just asked me normally, though”?
+…i could have just [asked] you normally?

-mmm… i didn’t want you to just hear my request. i wanted to make the whole process fun before you started on it.
+mmm… i did not want you to just hear my [request]. i wanted to make the whole process fun before you started on [it].

-i got to see everyone smiling, and, while i felt a bit nervous, i even got to ask you to design it in a fun way.
+i got to see everyone [smiling], and, while i felt a bit nervous, i even got to [ask you] to design it in a fun way.

-it ended up being a good time for everyone, even more than i expected. and you were even smiling all the way… i’m so glad~♪
+it ended up being a good time for everyone, even more than i expected. and you were even [smiling] all the way… i am so glad~♪

-next time, if i could also have wataru, shu, and the children come over and play with a much bigger pool… i think that’ll turn out to be even more fun…♪
+next time, if i could also have wataru, shu, and the children come over and play with a much bigger [pool]… i think that will turn out to be even more fun…♪
 {% endbubble %}

 {% bubble Natsume %}